grahampugh/osx-scripts/check_local_admin/README.md

 ==========

 This script runs at startup and syncs the members of AD group in the "Allow Administration By" field with proper local admins on the Mac.

+This means that the members of the AD group specified in "Allow Administration By" can still do admin and sudo tasks offline, which isn't the case otherwise.

 If no network is found, or it can't see AD, it leaves everything as is.

-If you just want to download the package: https://raw.githubusercontent.com/grahampugh/osx-scripts/master/check_local_admin/check-local-admin.pkg
+If you just want to download the package click here:

+https://raw.githubusercontent.com/grahampugh/osx-scripts/master/check_local_admin/check-local-admin.pkg

 To recompile, first install the Luggage: